mavedzenge/smooth-php-transition/README.md

 - describe database migration process if there are any necessary changes
 - use version control tagging system and create at least 3 releases (we will check each of them)
 - make sure you don't rewrite everything in one go.
-Please rewrite piece by piece and make sure each release is fully backwards compatible with PHP 5.6
+Please rewrite piece by piece and make sure each release is fully backwards compatible with PHP 5.6 and we are able to switch between PHP versions without altering the code
 - feel free to use your preferable environment e.g. Docker, Vagrant, etc.
 - describe bootstrap process for each PHP version (e.g. below)